mudita/MuditaOSPublicAssets/README.md

 # create assets release

-## To create image release:
-1. add new images
-2. create vpi/mpi from them
-3. add new mp3's
-3. `tar -czvf release.tgz **/*.vpi **/*.mp3`
-4. upload to the github releases with proper name and target

-## To create audio release
+## To create release

-1. add new mp3 to proper folder (see source image and source README.md)
-2. tar them with:
-`find ./image/assets/audio/bell/ -iname '*mp3' -exec tar -czvf release_audio.tgz {} +`
-3. upload to the github releases with proper name and target This example was for `bell` target, change to i.e. `pure` to create release for pure.
+Follow generall instructions for releases on confluence.
+This is:
+- create proper tag on this repository, i.e. `publicreleases_1.2.3-pure`
+- expect release in releases tab

 **WARNING**
-remember to apply directory changes to the release to `assets.json` in MuditaOS
+remember to apply directory changes to the release to `assets.json` in MuditaOS if changes are made to releases scripts

 **NOTE**
 we do not have to store mp3's in the repository (as we can just keep them on releases)